 1985 Porsche 911 Carrera Cabriolet

-A few days ago, my wife and I were out for a walk.
+In mid-2020, my ex-wife and I were out for a walk.
 As we headed down my town’s portion of the Lincoln Highway, we saw a glorious Iris Blue Metallic Porsche 911 Carrera Cabriolet with a dark blue top and blue leather seats.
-I, of course, neglected to take a picture.
+I, of course, neglected to take a photo.

 “Driving in its most beautiful form.”